52 Best Free WordPress Themes for Blogs in 2022 (Expert Pick)

-You will need to play with Hueman’s color customization options to get it to match your brand, as by default, they may clash with a strong brand image.
+You will need to play with Hueman’s color customization options to match your brand; they may clash with a strong brand image by default.

 Tempo is a minimalist and text-centric free WordPress blog theme.
 Tempo’s main colors are black and white, but there are also several shades of grey.
 The header on Tempo is large, but not colorful, so you will need to rely on its typography options if you want to excel.